 What causes oculopharyngeal muscular dystrophy?

-OPMD is caused by a genetic defect.
-The defect is in a gene that has the information needed to make a substance called polyadenylate-binding protein or PABPN1.
-The defect leads to buildup of PABPN1 in the muscle cells.
+OPMD is caused by a genetic problem.
+The problem is in a gene that has the information needed to make a protein called polyadenylate-binding protein (PABPN1).
+The defect leads to a buildup of PABPN1 in the muscle cells.
 The PABPN1 clumps inside the muscle cells and may cause the cells to die.
 This leads to muscle weakness.

 The defective gene that causes OPMD is passed down from a parent to his or her child.
 Most often, a person with the disease has only one copy of the gene defect.
 In some cases, a person might get two copies of the gene, one from each parent.
-This may lead to more severe OPMD and faster progression.
+This may lead to more severe OPMD.
+The disease will get worse more quickly.
 OPMD is more common in:

 - People of French-Canadian descent